 8. Do you have experience with event planning?

-Event planning is another important task for an administrative assistant, as we’ve mentioned when discussing previous questions.
+Event planning might be delegated to an administrative assistant.
 Candidates should be familiar with a variety of event planning tasks, such as creating invitations, coordinating catering, arranging transportation, and other items that help the events run smoothly.

 “I have previous experience planning events like company parties, promotional events, and team lunches.
 I used to work as a wedding planner, too, so I can handle a variety of events.”